containers/automation/mac_pw_pool/README.md

 to service most Cirrus-CI tasks pointing at the pool.
 This is best achieved with slower maintenance of hosts compared to setup of ready instances.
-This is because hosts can be inaccessible for 1-1/2 hours, but instances come up in ~10-20m, ready to run tasks.
+This is because hosts can be inaccessible for up to 2 hours, but instances come up in ~10-20m, ready to run tasks.

 Either hosts and/or instances may be removed from management by setting "false" or removing their `PWPoolReady=true` tag.
 Otherwise,